-"Making LGBT History at CCBC" is a project of CCBC's Committee for LGBT Advocacy, Support and Inclusion (CLASI) and is made possible thanks to support from CCBC's Humanities for All grant from the Mellon Foundation.
-Oral history training and interview skills training were provided by Dr. Susan Ferentinos and Prof. Jeremy Caplan.
+"Making LGBT History at CCBC" is a project of CCBC's Committee for LGBT Advocacy, Support and Inclusion (CLASI) and was made possible, in 2022, by a grant from CCBC's Humanities for All grant from the Mellon Foundation and in 2024 by a grant from the Office of Intercultural Engagement.
+Oral history training and interview skills training were provided by Dr. Susan Ferentinos and Prof. Jeremy Caplan, in 2022 and by Dr. Susan Ferentinos and Dr. Michelle Wright in 2024.
 Equipment training was provided by Prof. Beth Baunoch.
-We would like to thank Emerald Lodgen for in-studio support and Dr. Natasha Cole-Leonard for assistance preparing the proposal for funding.
-Prof. Jill Burke and Dr. Christine Dubowy were facilitators of this project and lead the CLASI Archive Project subcommittee.
-Prof. Kid Kidd is a valuable member of the CLASI Archive Project subcommittee.
+We would like to thank Emerald Lodgen for in-studio support and Dr. Natasha Cole-Leonard for her assistance preparing the proposal for funding in 2022.
+Prof. Jill Burke and Dr. Christine Dubowy were facilitators of this project and lead the CLASI Archive Project subcommittee in 2022.
+The project was led by Prof. Jill Burke and Shannon Raum in 2024.
 This project was inspired by the ACT UP Oral History Project and the Making Gay History podcast.
 Our logo is an homage to the Making Gay History podcast.

 Setting the Scene: An Oral History Interview with Mr. Andre Powell